rhosmo/al-agent-container/elasticbeanstalk/README.md

-## Deploy the Alert Logic Agent Container for Elastic Beanstalk (EB) Multi Containers
+## Deploy the Alert Logic Agent Container for AWS Elastic Beanstalk Multicontainer Docker Platform

 ## Before You Begin
-To deploy the Alert Logic Agent Container for EB, you need your unique registration key.
+To deploy the Alert Logic Agent Container for AWS Elastic Beanstalk, you need your unique registration key.

 **To find your unique registration key:**